Mihik197/youtube-semantic-search/README.md

     -   You can obtain a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 5.  **Prepare your YouTube Data:**
-    -   Export your \'Watch Later\' list from YouTube.
+    -   Export your 'Watch Later' list from YouTube.
 Typically, this can be done via [Google Takeout](https://takeout.google.com/).
 Ensure you get a CSV file.
-    -   Place the CSV file in the root directory and name it `Watch later-videos.csv` (or update `TAKEOUT_CSV_FILE` in `config.py`).
+    -   Place the CSV file in the root directory and make sure the filename matches the `TAKEOUT_CSV_FILE` variable in `src/config.py`.

 ## Usage

 1.  **Ingest Data:**
     Run the ingestion script to process your YouTube data, fetch details, generate embeddings, and store them in ChromaDB.
+This script performs an incremental update, so it will only process new or removed videos on subsequent runs.

     ```bash
     python ingest_data.py
     ```

-    This script will:

-    -   Read video IDs from your CSV.
-    -   Fetch video details (title, description, tags) using the YouTube API.
-    -   Generate embeddings for the video metadata using the Gemini API.
-    -   Store the embeddings and metadata in the ChromaDB collection specified in `config.py` (`youtube_videos_gemini_std_v2`).

 2.  **Run the Search Application:**
+    You can search your videos using either the web interface or the command-line tool.

+    **Option A: Web Interface**
-    Launch the web application:
+    Launch the Flask web application:

     ```bash
     python app.py
     ```

-    This will open the search interface in your web browser.
+    This will start a local server, and you can access the search interface in your web browser at `http://127.0.0.1:5000`.

+    **Option B: Command-Line Interface (CLI)**
+    Run the CLI application for a terminal-based search experience:
+    ```bash
+    python cli_app.py
+    ```

 3.  **Search Your Videos:**
-    -   Enter your search query in the text input field.
+    -   Enter your search query.
-    -   Adjust the number of results to display using the sidebar slider.
-    -   The application will display relevant videos from your \'Watch Later\' list, along with their thumbnails, titles, channels, and a relevance score.
+    -   The application will display relevant videos from your 'Watch Later' list, along with their thumbnails, titles, channels, and a relevance score.
-    -   You can expand each result to watch the video directly or view its metadata and the text used for embedding.

 ## Configuration

-Key configuration options can be found in `config.py`:
+Key configuration options can be found in `src/config.py`:

 -   `YOUTUBE_API_KEY`, `GEMINI_API_KEY`: Your API keys (preferably set via `.env`).
--   `TAKEOUT_CSV_FILE`: Path to your YouTube \'Watch Later\' CSV.
+-   `TAKEOUT_CSV_FILE`: Path to your YouTube 'Watch Later' CSV.
 -   `CHROMA_DB_PATH`: Directory to store the ChromaDB database.
 -   `EMBEDDING_MODEL_NAME`: The Gemini embedding model to use.
 -   `CHROMA_COLLECTION_NAME`: Name of the collection in ChromaDB.